cdpuk/givenergy-local/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.

 1. Fork the repo and create your branch from `master`.
-2. Ensure `pre-commit` is set up before making any changes.
-Run `pre-commit install` to do this.
+2. Ensure your development and test environment is configured correctly (see below).
 3. If you've changed something, update the documentation.
 4. Test you contribution, and ensure any relevant tests have been updated.
 5. Open a pull request.